Algorithms for complementary sequences: The -th Term of the Union of Two Sequences

 Consider the following scenario where $\{a(i)\}$ and $\{b(i)\}$ are disjoint sequences of integers with corresponding counting functions $C_{a}$ and $C_b$.
-For instance, $a$ could be the set of squarefree numbers and $b$ are the perfect powers.
+For instance, the sequence $a$ could be the set of square-free numbers and $b$ the perfect powers.
 The goal is to find the $n$-th element in the sorted list when $a$ and $b$ are sorted together.
-In this example of $a$ and $b$, the joint sequence (denoted as $c$) is OEIS \href{https://oeis.org/A304449}{A304449}.
-Other examples of such joint sequences are for instance OEIS \href{https://oeis.org/A000430}{A000430}, \href{https://oeis.org/A006899}{A006899} and \href{https://oeis.org/A174090}{A174090}.
-Because the sequences $a$ and $b$ are disjoint, in this scenario, the counting function $C_P(n)$ for the joint sequence $c$ is simply the sum of the counting function of $a$ and $b$ given by $C_a(n)+C_b(n)$ and the above algorithms can be used to find the $n$-th element of $c$.
+In this specific example of $a$ and $b$, the joint sequence (denoted as $c$) is OEIS \href{https://oeis.org/A304449}{A304449}.
+Other examples of such joint sequences are for instance OEIS \href{https://oeis.org/A000430}{A000430}, \href{https://oeis.org/A006899}{A006899}, \href{https://oeis.org/A089237}{A089237}, \href{https://oeis.org/A126684}{A126684}, \href{https://oeis.org/A168363}{A168363} and \href{https://oeis.org/A174090}{A174090}.
+Because the sequences $a$ and $b$ are disjoint, in this scenario, the counting function $C_P(n)$ for the joint sequence $c$ is simply the sum of the counting functions of $a$ and $b$ given by $C_a(n)+C_b(n)$ and the above algorithms can be used to find the $n$-th element of $c$.